How Often to Water Cannabis in Coco Coir

 Here are some quick guidelines to help you know how to water your plants perfectly every time.

 1.)
-Aim to give water every 1-2 days
+Aim to give water every 1-2 days.

-Cannabis plants grown in coco tend to do well when they’re getting water every 1-2 days.
+Cannabis plants grown in coco tend to grow the fastest when they’re getting water every 1-2 days, as long as they’re not getting too much water at a time.

-When growing in coco coir, as a grower you need to provide nutrients in the water.
+When growing cannabis in coco coir, as a grower you need to provide nutrients in the water.
 However, nutrients can get built up in the coco if you only give just enough water to wet the medium.
-By ensuring you get a little runoff water each time, you’re helping make sure that any nutrient buildup gets flushed out, so your plants don’t get nutrient burn and are always getting fresh nutrients in the proper ratios.
+By ensuring you get a little runoff water each time, you’re helping make sure that any nutrient build-up gets flushed out, so your plants don’t get nutrient burn and are always getting fresh nutrients in the proper ratios.

 Transplant your plant into a new container by digging a hole the size of the original container, and gently placing your plant in the new hole without disturbing the roots at all if possible, like this!